 - Shop with a gift card.
 A major benefit to using a gift card is that it can be used online and in the store.
-Perhaps even more important is that it forces you to stick to a set budget because you will not be able to buy anything once the allotted dollar figure on the card runs out.
+Perhaps even more important is that it forces you to stick to a set budget based on the allotted dollar figure on the card.

 - Shop for supplies during tax-free weekends.
 Alabama’s tax-free weekend is July 20-22 this year.
 The weekend serves shoppers who want to save money on school supplies and other school-related purchases.
 You could save up to 7 percent on your entire purchase by planning your school supplies shopping trip during a tax holiday.
 There are also tax breaks on clothing and electronics.
 Find out more about Alabama’s guidelines on the Alabama Department of Revenue’s website.

 - Watch for sales.
 Many retailers are offering 48-hour sales in conjunction with tax-free weekend, which potentially increases savings.

 - Coupons are good online and in-store.
 When adding coupons on top of sale prices and tax-free discounts, there are great deals to be had.
 Websites like Retail Me Not are great for finding coupon codes.
 Keep an eye on mailers and newspaper circulars for in-store savings.